Mega Man: The Power Battle

 Miscellaneous Unused Content

 Set FF8103 and FF8107 to 0C after selecting a stage.
-The cursor will appear where the Wily fortress is, something that never happens in the final game.
+The cursor will select Wily's fortress, something that never happens in the final game.

 Debug Content